 I always viewed the US as a safe place to travel, perhaps too safe in comparison to the wilds of trekking in Patagonia, cycling in China, hiking the Inca Trail or sailing down the Nile.
 However, I was intrigued by the iconic Route 66, black bears and the beautiful extremes of the US national parks.
 It was these same national parks which first brought me to America and I wasn’t disappointed.
 Especially with the Grand Canyon, Monument Valley and 3 of Utah’s big-hitters (Zion, Bryce and Arches) on the cards.

-Travelling in America
+Travel in America

-Very early on, the vastness and variety of landscapes, people, and incredible scenery challenged my preconceptions about travelling in America.
+Very early on, the vastness and variety of landscapes, people, and incredible scenery challenged my preconceptions about travel in America.
 I suppose my views of the US were a mix of stereotypes created by media and movies over the years.
 It is fair to say I was completely wrong in my generalizations.

 It’s funny how we create expectations in our own minds which can be so far from the truth.